Argentina Travel Guide: Interesting Things to Do in Mendoza

 The dam was constructed on the Mendoza River and was completed in 2003.
 Its main purpose is to regulate the flow of water for irrigation, hydroelectric power generation, and flood control in the region.
 But it also offers beautiful views over the clear blue water.

-This tour from GetYourGuide will come by the Posterillos Dam, and take you all the way up in the Andes Mountains.
+I did this day trip of the Andes Mountains which stops by the Posterillos Dam, and takes you all the way up in the Andes Mountains.

 Puente del Inca

-Puente del Inca is a unique stone formation resembling a bridge, enriched with minerals and surrounded by flowing water.
+Puente del Inca, or translated the Inca’s Bridge, is a unique stone formation resembling a bridge, enriched with minerals and surrounded by flowing water.

 The legend goes that the Incas in Peru went here to save an Inca prince who was very sick.
 Due to the high concentration of minerals in the water, the Incas that served the prince are said to have become be-stoned forming the bridge formation we can observe today.